-Under the FEHB law, we must limit our payments for those benefits you would be entitled to if you had Medicare.
+Under the FEHB law, we must limit our payments for inpatient hospital care and physician care to those benefits you would be entitled to if you had Medicare.
 And, your physician and hospital must follow Medicare rules and cannot bill you for more than they could bill you if you had Medicare.
+You and the FEHB Program benefit from these payment limits.
+Outpatient hospital care is not covered by this law; regular Plan benefits apply.
 The following chart has more information about the limits.